-Rice export prices continue to fluctuate in opposite directions in the closing session of 2023.
-Soc Trang rice exports make a strong breakthrough thanks to price increases. |
+| Export rice prices continued to fluctuate in opposite directions in the closing session of 2023.
+Soc Trang rice exports made a strong breakthrough thanks to price increases. |

-A quiet week
+A week of calm

 According to data from the Vietnam Food Association (VFA), in the first week of 2024, export rice prices from Thailand, Vietnam and Pakistan remained unchanged compared to the end of 2023.

-Specifically, in the 5% broken rice segment, Vietnamese and Thai rice currently have the same price of 653 USD/ton, far exceeding the same grade of Pakistani rice by 60 USD/ton - this country's 5% broken rice is currently priced at 593 USD/ton.
+Specifically, in the 5% broken rice segment, Vietnamese and Thai rice currently have the same price of 653 USD/ton, far exceeding the same quality of Pakistani rice by 60 USD/ton - this country's 5% broken rice is currently priced at 593 USD/ton.

-Vietnam's rice exports in 2023 will be bumper in both quantity and price. |
+| Vietnam's rice exports in 2023 will be bumper in both quantity and price. |

 World supply and demand continue to fluctuate

-Businesses dare not sign new contracts
+Businesses do not dare to sign new contracts.

 According to Vietnamese rice exporting enterprises, the market continues to record import demand from countries such as the Philippines, South Korea...
 However, enterprises also said that high offering prices limit new transactions and they are focusing on delivering signed orders.